 Booze restrictions on cards as government considers tighter Covid-19 regulations

-The government is likely to implement tighter localised restrictions, including tighter restrictions on the sale of alcohol, to curb the spread of Covid-19 in hotspot areas as infections surge in parts of Eastern Cape and Western Cape.
+The government is set to implement tighter localised restrictions including curbs on the sale of alcohol, in measures that seek to slow the spread of Covid-19 in selected hotspots.
+But the moves are likely to fall way short of the severe steps taken earlier in 2020, which are set to push the economy to its biggest contraction since the Great Depression of the 1930s.

-Business Day was reliably informed that the health department has recommended to the national coronavirus command council (NCCC), which met on Tuesday, that the government will also reduce the maximum size of indoor gatherings and implement an earlier curfew.
+Business Day was informed that the health department has recommended to the national coronavirus command council, the body set up to advise the cabinet on measures to deal with the spread of the pandemic, that the maximum size of indoor gatherings be reduced and an earlier curfew put in place.

-News24 reported on Wednesday that the NCCC agreed that a 10pm curfew be put in place in Covid-19 hotspots around the country, that alcohol sales be restricted from Monday to Thursday, and that bars and taverns close by 9pm.

-The NCCC’s recommendations will need to be approved by the cabinet before they can be implemented.

-President Cyril Ramaphosa is expected to address the nation later this week about these new regulations.
+President Cyril Ramaphosa is expected to address the nation before the expiry of the current state of disaster, which is due to run out on December 15.

 Would you like to comment on this article or view other readers' comments?